uojiakux/Trivia_Game/README.md

 # Trivia_Game
 Assignment 5

-Have you ever wondered how much you know about food?

-If so, play the Totally Trivial Food Trivia Game!
+Play the Totally Trivial Food Trivia Game!

 You will receive a series of random food questions.
 Pick on the answer you think is correct before the time runs out.